jhoerr/cloudmesh-manual/docs/_sources/dev/management.rst.txt

 ---------------

-At this time we recommend and require that you use ``pyCharm`` community edition or profesional to edit your code.
+At this time we recommend and require that you use ``pyCharm`` community edition or professional to edit your code.
 Before committing we like that you run ``Inspect Code`` on all files that you commit and fix as many errors as possible including PEP8 format suggestions.
 It also notifies you of issues you may not think about while doing other code inspection.

-The reason we ask you to do so is that pycharms code inspection is very good, and that if everyone uses pycharm the format of the code is uinform and we do not run in to formatting issues.
+The reason we ask you to do so is that pycharms code inspection is very good, and that if everyone uses pycharm the format of the code is uniform and we do not run in to formatting issues.

 This will make the review of any code contributed much easier.